4d/docs/website/translated_docs/pt/API/CollectionClass.md

 *   *$1.result* (boolean): **true** if the element value matches the search condition.
 *   *$1.stop* (boolean, optional): **true** to stop the method callback.
 The returned value is the last calculated.

-Como padrão, `.every()` testa a coleção completa.
+Como padrão, `.findIndex()` testa a coleção completa.
 Opcionalmente pode passar em *startFrom* o índice do elemento a partir do qual vai começar a pesquisa.

 *   If *startFrom* >= the collection's length, -1 is returned, which means the collection is not searched.
 *   If *startFrom* < 0, it is considered as the offset from the end of the collection (*startFrom:=startFrom+length*). **Note**: Even if *startFrom* is negative, the collection is still searched from left to right.